 i.
 One old tradition says that this was John the Gospel writer’s wedding, and he left his bride at the altar after seeing this miracle.
 This should be regarded as a pleasant but unlikely story.

 ii.
-Mormons take this idea an absurd step further declaring this was Jesus’ wedding.
-Of course, this is against the plain meaning of this passage and all of the gospel records of the life of Jesus.
+Some have taught the strange idea that this was the wedding of Jesus Himself, including a few among the Latter-Day Saints (Mormons).
+This is also believed among some followers of New Age thinking.
+Of course, this is against the plain meaning of this passage and contrary to all of the gospel records of the life of Jesus.

 iii.
 The fact that Jesus was invited to this wedding has several implications: